vulongtran/mintotp/README.md

 MinTOTP
 =======

-MinTOTP is a minimal TOTP generator written in Python.
+MinTOTP is a minimal TOTP generator which can be run in your command line terminal and has been written in Python.

 [![View Source][Source SVG]][src]
 [![MIT License][License SVG]][L]